sendbird/sendbird-calls-javascript/README.md

 |onRinging()    | Invoked when incoming calls are received in the callee’s device. |

 ### DirectCallListener
 Register a call-specific event handler by attaching handler function to the properties of call object directly.
-Responding to call-specific events (e.g. call connected) is then managed as shown below:
+Responding to call-specific events (for example, call connected) is then managed as shown below:

 ```javascript
 // call is 'DirectCall' object